i-vishnu-kumar/AI-chatbot/README.md

 # AI-chatbot
-Making an AI chatbot with Gemini
+Making an AI chatbot with Gemini.